 For information on a state's selection process, please contact your state affiliate.

-- Current members and family members of the NASSP staff, the NASSP Board of Directors, and the NASSP State Executive Directors are ineligible.
+- Current staff of NASSP, current members of the NASSP Board of Directors, and current NASSP state executive directors and their respective family members are ineligible.

 - Previous national winners of the NASSP National Assistant Principal of the Year award are ineligible.